 In 2012 the course was first prepared for the winter season using ski-slope preparation vehicles rather than the more commonly seen mowers to groom the fairways and greens.

 Jonny Cooper, director of Off the Map Travel, said: “It really is a strange experience.
 Not only are you dressed in a few more layers than normal, you really do have to play the most accurate golf of your life.
 If you thought it hard looking for your ball in the rough, try a snowdrift!”

 This unique experience takes an even more incredible turn, as the course can also played with a guide at night under the splendour of the northern lights.
 Specially designed glowing golf balls are used to make it all possible.
 Jonny continues: “This really is an experience every golfer should have.
 It takes the concept of golf to a completely new level and really puts a huge smile on your face.”

 Specialist soft adventure travel company, Off the Map Travel work in partnership with Bjorkliden to organise tailor-made trips to Northern Sweden with prices starting from £975 per person based on 2 sharing for 3 nights, not including flights.

-For more information, visit www.offthemaptravel.co.uk
+For more information on Bjorkliden for extreme golf visit www.offthemaptravel.co.uk